Mint Mobile vs. Ting Mobile: Which should you subscribe to?

 12 months$15/mo. ($180)$20/mo. ($240)$25/mo. ($300)$30/mo. ($360)

-You can add more high-speed data at a rate of $10 for 1GB or $20 for 3GB if you run out.
-You can also upgrade to the next larger plan if you feel you'll need more every month in the middle of your billing cycle.
+You can add more high-speed data at $10 for 1GB or $20 for 3GB if you run out.
+You can also upgrade to the next higher plan if you feel you'll need more every month in the middle of your billing cycle.

 Mint Mobile vs. Ting Mobile: Ting's five plans

-Ting currently has five plans that are a good fit for people with various data needs, going up to 35GB per month.
-All Ting plans come with unlimited talk and text, and the cheapest Flex plan charges a reasonable $5 per gigabyte of data.
+Ting Mobile currently has five plans that are good for users with a wide range of data needs, going up to 35GB per month.
+All Ting plans come with unlimited talk and text, and the cheapest Flex plan charges a reasonable $5 per GB of data.
 You can save by starting with a bigger data plan if you're using more than 4GB per month.
-Still, it's nice to see a plan designed for someone that doesn't need much data.
+Still, it's nice to see a plan designed for someone who doesn't need much data.

-Ting's data plans start at 5GB, ranging up to 35GB.
+Ting's data plans start at 5GB, going up to 35GB.

 Swipe to scroll horizontally